 1. Enjoy A Jeep Safari: Bhadra Wildlife Sanctuary

 Surrounded by the Western Ghats on all sides, the Bhadra Wildlife Sanctuary covers an area of 490 square kilometres.
-Located 38 kms west of Chikmanglur, this wildlife sanctuary in Karnataka has diverse flora and fauna.
-The sparkling Bhadra river is a major source of water in the sanctuary.
+Located 38 km west of Chikmanglur, this wildlife sanctuary in Karnataka has diverse flora and fauna.
+The sparkling Bhadra River is a major source of water in the sanctuary.
 Leopards, tigers, porcupines and panthers are some of the exotic animals found at this sanctuary.
-Home to distinctively unique wildlife, there are over 120 species of trees such as the rosewood, dry bamboo, teak, etc. in the sanctuary.
+Home to distinctively unique wildlife, there are over 120 species of trees such as rosewood, dry bamboo, teak, etc. in the sanctuary.
 Apart from jeep safaris, one can indulge in rock climbing, trekking, bird watching and various water-based activities.

 Entry Fee: INR 300 per Indian, INR 1500 per Foreigner

 Jeep Safari – INR 400 per person (6 people)